hl037/vue-data-proxy/README.rst

 ===

 ``vueDataProxy(params)``
   ``params`` is an object.
-Each key represent a proxy definition (a resulting computed property).
-Each value should be an object with the following fields :
+Each key represents a proxy definition (a resulting computed property), and each associated value should be an object with the following fields :
     - ``fetch`` : A function with no arguments, ``this`` representing the Vue local component instance.
 Should return the store object value.
     - ``commit`` : A function called at each modification (on the returned object from the computed property), taking the new value as parameter, and this representing the Vue local component.